QCPOLstakepool/cardano-tip-bot/README.md

     Show this message

     !deposit
-    Show your deposit address & activate the monitoring of your deposits for the next 3 hours
+    Show your deposit address & activate the monitoring of your deposit address for the next 3 hours

     !withdraw <address> <amount> <asset>
     Withdraw ADA & assets